-``The K-book: An introduction to algebraic K-theory''
+``The K-book: an introduction to algebraic K-theory''

-• Chapter II: The Grothendieck group K_0 (101 pp.) Here is the searchable PDF file
+• Chapter II: The Grothendieck group K_0 (104 pp.)

-• Chapter III: K_1 and K_2 of a ring (70 pp.) Here is the searchable PDF file
+• Chapter III: K_1 and K_2 of a ring (70 pp.)

-• Chapter IV: Definitions of higher K-theory (88 pp.) Here is the searchable PDF file
+• Chapter IV: Definitions of higher K-theory (92 pp.)

-• Chapter V: The Fundamental Theorems of higher K-theory (66 pp)
+• Chapter V: The Fundamental Theorems of higher K-theory (87 pp)

 • References